 Are you searching the internet for “best survival flashlight“?
 If so, this article will guide you through the ins and outs of finding a great flashlight that suits your needs as you discover the best flashlight for survival situations.
 By now, you’ve probably read a lot online –if not, don’t worry, the article walks you through everything–and this article will summarize all the necessary features of a survival flashlight.
-After that, it makes a recommendation on the best survival flashlight.
+After that, we make a recommendation on the best survival flashlight.
 So, begin your journey now by reading more below.

 What You Should Look for in the Best Survival Flashlight

 If you’ve been surfing the web for flashlights, what one guy says is the best survival flashlight might be totally different than what the next guy says.
 Here at KnifeUp, we believe that, instead of buying one $100+ flashlight that does wonders, you’re better off buying a few cheaper flashlights that perform well so that you can have a light in your bag, emergency kit, car, and anywhere else you’ll need a light.
-On top of that, most high end flashlights require 123A or some other specialized battery.
+On top of that, most high-end flashlights require 123A or some other specialized battery.
 That’s a no-go in a survival situation because, when that battery runs out, it’ll be hard to find another one!
 In addition to this, the following are other good considerations:

 - Compact Size – Small and light are better than big and heavy.
 You might have to carry the flashlight for awhile and the weight adds up.

 - Water Resistant – Humidity, water, and the elements are unpredictable.
-It is better to have a water resistant flashlight.
+It is better to have a water-resistant flashlight.
 Also, floods happen all the time.

 - Rugged – Will it break if you accidentally drop it?